top of page

 Q: I want a postpartum massage, but I’m not sure what to do with my baby while I relax!

 No problem!
 I happen to have a knack for baby wearing while massaging.
 So, both you and your little one will be well cared for and pampered.
-Many clients bring their newborns and infants with them to my studio for their massage appointments,
+Many clients bring their newborns and infants with them to my studio for their massage appointments.
+Kiddos are welcome so long as they are healthy and well.

 Q: Is a doula like a midwife?